joelvaz0x01/solar-system-opengl/README.md

 ## 📦 Requirements
 - C++ compiler (C++11 or later)
 - OpenGL development libraries
-- GLFW library for window management
-- GLM library for mathematics

-## 🛠️ Installation

-### Prerequisites
-- C++ compiler
 - CMake (version 3.10 or later)
-- OpenGL library
-- Graphic Interface
+- Graphic Interface for GUI

+## 🛠️ Installation and Setup
+> [!NOTE]
+> macOS was only tested with GitHub Actions, so it may not work on your local machine.

-All other dependencies like GLFW, GLM, GLAD, and FreeType will be built automatically using CMake.
+Dependencies like GLFW, GLM, GLAD, and FreeType will be built automatically when running CMake.

-### Installation Steps
-The installation steps below worked on Windows.

-If CMake won't work on Linux and macOS, probably you will need to install some dependencies manually and/or fix the `CMakeLists.txt` file.
+The following steps were tested on Windows, but they are similar for Linux and macOS.
+Make sure you have the required dependencies installed on your system.

 ```bash
 # Clone repository